jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

-# Multiphyscs modelling of thermal plasma: Scripting + Fluent Solver + UDF
+# Video Generation by Pure Multiphyscs modelling of thermal plasma by PDE solver + tools

 ## Contributor